Windows Live Agents: History

 In October 2006, Microsoft acquired privately owned Colloquis Inc., a provider of conversational online business solutions that feature natural language-processing technology.
 Microsoft plans to offer services based on Colloquis technology to businesses with online operations, as well as incorporating the technology into its own products, including Windows Live Agents and Microsoft's Customer Care Framework (CCF).

 On November 25, 2008, Microsoft released Windows Live Agents 5.1 SDK for developers to build their Windows Live Agents for Windows Live Messenger.
 However, they also announced that this will be the last version of the Windows Live Agents SDK.
 Support for Windows Live Agents has been discontinued on June 30, 2009.
 The Windows Live Agents Partner Hosting Portal also stopped accepting any new Agents hosting requests as of this date.

-In March 2016, a similar concept of "Bots" was announced for Windows Live Messenger successor program Skype.
+In March 2016, a similar concept of "Bots" was announced for Skype, a Windows Live Messenger successor application after Microsoft acquired Skype in 2011.